-The Proficiency in Russian Transcript Notation explicitly recognizes students who have demonstrated at least an Intermediate-High level of language proficiency and cultural understanding in Russian, beyond the Brandeis Core requirement.
 This Notation signals significant global competence in a language and culture beyond a student’s own background, or in a language and culture that are not their dominant ones.
-This Notation documents that students have acquired the cultural knowledge necessary not only to interact with communities that speak the Russian language, but also to synthesize cultural information from different perspectives.
+This Notation documents that students have acquired the cultural knowledge necessary not only to interact with communities that speak the target language, but also to synthesize cultural information from different perspectives.
 Students in any major or minor can earn the Notation.

-- study Russian at Brandeis beyond the Brandeis Core World Languages and Cultures requirement (three semesters or the equivalent) by taking at least two more courses.
-Only courses taught in Russian (designated as RUS) count for the Notation.
+- Study Japanese at Brandeis beyond the Brandeis core world languages and cultures requirement (three semesters or the equivalent) by taking at least two more courses.
+Only courses taught in Japanese count for the Notation.

-- maintain an average GPA of 3.3 (B+) in the Russian language courses.
+- Maintain an average GPA of 3.3 (B+) in the Japanese language courses.

-- Heritage speakers or second language learners who place at the 30 level or below need to first complete the World Languages and Cultures requirement and then take at least two additional Russian language courses beyond RUS 30.
+- Heritage speakers or second language learners who place at the 30 level or below need to first complete the world languages and cultures requirement and then take at least two additional language courses beyond the 30 level.
 Depending on the individual student, they may need to take three or four courses in total to earn the Notation.

 - The Notation is available to undergraduate students only.